Coming to Faith

 - Scripture: What does it mean to say that Scripture is 100% from God and 100% from man?
-Again, someone is invited to offer insights on this as outlined in Chapter One and others may offer additional understanding and input for clarity.
+Again, someone is invited to offer insights on this as outlined in Chapter One, and others might offer additional understanding and input for clarity.

 - Faith: The goal of revelation is faith.
 Faith in God is the most important aspect to understand from this discussion.
 Go around and have a short discussion on the following aspects of faith:

-- What does it mean to say “faith is certain?”
+- What does it mean to say that “faith is certain?”